cypress-io/cypress-example-recipes/examples/fundamentals__module-api/README.md

-# cypress-npm-module
+# cypress-module-api
-> Run Cypress via its NPM module API
+> Run Cypress via its module API

-Cypress provides NPM module in addition to its CLI commands.
+Cypress provides a Node module in addition to its CLI commands.

 See [module API documentation](https://on.cypress.io/module-api)